placebeyondtheclouds/my-shell-scripts/README.md

 #pack a directory into a tar and send it over ssh to a remote machine
 tar -cf - /path/to/dir | ssh user@ip "cat > local_archive.tar"

+# on the fly with compression
+while true; do nc -v -l -p 8080 | tar -xzvf -; done tar -czvf - /path/to/dir | nc -v ip 8080 -q1
 ```

 ## Get TBW (Total Bytes Written) for all drives that support the attribute